Nyr/openvpn-install/README.md

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.

-You can get a high speed VPS in 14 locations around the world at [Vultr](http://www.vultr.com/?ref=6879746).
-(Sign up for 5$ free credit !)
+You can get a cheap VPS for 2€/month at [PulseHeberg](http://manager.pulseheberg.com/aff.php?aff=1204 ).

 ## Licence